Demographics of California: Middle Eastern Americans

 Turkish Americans and Azerbaijani Americans form moderately-sized communities in both Los Angeles and San Francisco.
 The state also has over 2,000 Circassian Americans with a little community in Anaheim.

 African Americans

-California has 2.3 million African Americans as of 2010, the largest population of black or African Americans of the western U.S states, and the 5th largest black population in the United States.
-Cities that have the largest share of African Americans and have historically been black cultural centers include (11 largest in the state): Compton, Inglewood, Long Beach, Los Angeles, Oakland, Richmond, Riverside, Sacramento, San Bernardino, San Diego, and Vallejo.
+California has 2.3 million African Americans as of 2010, the largest population of black or African Americans of the Western US states, and the 5th largest black population in the United States.

+African Americans are concentrated in Greater Los Angeles, the East Bay of the San Francisco Bay Area, and Sacramento region.

 Most African Americans in California have origins from Southern states like Louisiana, Texas, Arkansas, and Oklahoma.

-There are many other cities and towns in the state with sizeable African American populations.
-These include: